-Bull Shark diving at the Bat Islands is one of the most exhilarating experiences scuba divers can experience whilst travelling Costa Rica.
+Bull Shark diving at the Bat Islands is one of the most exhilarating experiences scuba addicts can experience whilst diving Costa Rica.

 Also known as Isla Murcielagos, the Bat Islands are located within Santa Rosa National Park, some 8km off the mainland of Costa Rica’s northern Guanacaste province

 Although you can’t stay on the bat islands, they’re within 90 minutes boat ride from Playa del Coco; another major Costa Rican dive destination, which is also close to the Catalina Islands, yet another favourite place for scuba divers.